raminmh/autonomous_racing_cars/README.md

-# autonomous_racing_cars
+# Autonomous Racing Cars
-This is the code and lab repository for the course ARC of TU Wien - Reproduced from https://github.com/mlab-upenn/f110-fall2019-skeletons
+This is the code and lab repository for the course ARC of TU Wien - Course instructor: Radu Grosu
+Univ. ass.
+Ramin Hasani

+Reproduced with permission from https://github.com/mlab-upenn/f110-fall2019-skeletons